facebookexperimental/moq-go-server/README.md

 See details on how use / set up this system as a live streaming relay in [moq-encoder-player testing](https://github.com/facebookexperimental/moq-encoder-player?tab=readme-ov-file#testing)

 ## Origins
-This implementation allows relat to relay communication.
+This implementation allows relay to relay communication.

 ![Origns block diagram](./pics/origins.png)